Southern Rhodesia: Federation of Rhodesia and Nyasaland (1953–1963)

-Legal aspects of the name since 1964
+Unilateral Declaration of Independence (1965-1979)

 On 7 October 1964, the Southern Rhodesian government announced that when Northern Rhodesia achieved independence as Zambia, the Southern Rhodesian government would officially become known as the Rhodesian Government and the colony would become known as Rhodesia.
+While the new name was widely used, Southern Rhodesia remained the official name of the colony and the United Kingdom continued to refer to it under that name in legislation including Southern Rhodesia Act 1965 which declared Southern Rhodesia's Unilateral Declaration of Independence illegal and without legal effect.